Pannonian Basin: Climate and natural resources

-Although rain is not plentiful, the plain is a major agricultural area; it is sometimes said that these fields of rich loamy loess soil could feed the whole of Europe.
-However, there is an increase in extreme precipitation events that cause soil erosion.
+Although rain is not plentiful, the plain is a major agricultural area.
+It is sometimes said that these fields of rich loamy loess soil could feed the whole of Europe.
+However, there has been an increase in extreme precipitation events that cause soil erosion in recent years.
 Knowledge of areas affected by severe soil erosion can lead to the implementation of effective measures to reduce it.

-For its early settlers, the plain offered few sources of metals or stone.
-Thus when archaeologists come upon objects of obsidian or chert, copper or gold, they have almost unparalleled opportunities to interpret ancient pathways of trade.
+For the scarcity of natural resources encountered by the early settlers, see also #Prehistory.

 Geomorphology

+The Pannonian Basin is a geomorphological subsystem of the Alps-Himalaya system, specifically a sediment-filled back-arc basin which spread apart during the Miocene.

 The Pannonian plain is divided into two parts along the Transdanubian Mountains (Hungarian: Dunántúli-középhegység).
 The northwestern part is called Western Pannonian plain (or province) and the southeastern part Eastern Pannonian plain (or province).
 They comprise the following sections: